ZhilinGuo/how-to-wsl2-cuda-pytorch/README.md

 Welcome to this simple guide designed to help you navigate the integration and utilization of __CUDA with PyTorch in a WSL2 (Windows Subsystem for Linux 2) environment__.
 This project aims to bridge the gap between Windows-based development and the powerful capabilities of Linux-driven, GPU-accelerated deep learning.

+This guide has been tested on Windows 11 but should also work on Windows 10.

+**This guide is work in progress `:fire:`**

 ## Table of Contents

 - [Introduction](#introduction)